astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/goodcode/comments.md

 thought process whether it's through commented or uncommented code, you can't go wrong.
 It's just the necessity to be *willing* to communicate.

 [^ref1]: In that internship, I actually stubbornly wrote some code that contained comments.
-Wonder if they deleted it yet.
+I wonder if they deleted it yet.